-A student can generate an undecided degree audit (using My Degree Dashboard) by logging into Campus Information Services (CIS).
+A student can generate an undecided Degree Audit (formerly known as My Degree Dashboard) by logging into Campus Information Services (CIS).
 If the transfer courses have been posted they will be viewable towards the end of the report.

 Also, if a student has received the Transfer Credit Summary from the Admissions Office via mail it will indicate the transfer courses have been posted.
 The Transfer Credit Summary is also available to view by logging into CIS.

 NOTE: It may take 4 to 6 weeks once a transcript has been received within the Admissions Office to post the courses to a student’s academic record.

 Where can a student view the equivalencies of transfer courses?